 IoT gateways are physical devices or virtual platforms that serve as an intermediary between edge systems and the cloud.
 IoT gateways interconnect sensors, IoT modules, smart devices, backend platforms and the cloud, sending communication between the devices and filtering data.
 They also have computing platforms that allow users to manage data, security and communication settings of the IoT gateway.

 Even though based on the description IoT gateways may look very similar to simple routers, which also are devices serving as communicators between various protocols and devices, they do in fact play a much bigger role.

-Here are some of the most common applications of IoT gateways today:
+Here are some of the IoT gateway applications that are most common today:

 When it comes to industrial automation systems, IoT gateways play a major role in a handful of processes.
 Such as: